TeasingSisyphus/cuttleV1/README.md

 	*	Do this for turn checking
 *	Flesh out readyView to display the number of players in the game and who is ready
 *	Re-order our error arguments to make sense
+*   Make categories for actions with giant comment blocks for easy navigation

 ## ONE-OFF RESOLVES FRONT-END